apjanke/octave-tablicious/CONTRIBUTING.md

 ## Basics

 ### No MATLAB!
 Do not use MATLAB to develop this project!
-That could be a violation of your MATLAB license.
+That could be a violation of your MATLAB license terms, because the Matlab license includes a Non-Compete clause.

 * Only use Octave and reference to the [publicly-available MATLAB documentation](https://www.mathworks.com/help/matlab/) to develop this project.
 * This includes using MATLAB for testing or benchmarking purposes.
 Please do not submit any contributions that include MATLAB test or benchmark results.
 They will be politely but summarily deleted.